 Certification by the head of household is normally sufficient verification.
-If the PHA has reasonable doubts about a marital relationship, the PHA will require the family to document the marriage.
+If HAWC has reasonable doubts about a marital relationship, HAWC will require the family to document the marriage.

 A marriage certificate generally is required to verify that a couple is married.